ossu/computer-science/README.md

 ## Intro CS

 Use the first course, CS50, to determine if Computer Science is right for you.
-Only proceed in the curriculum if it really excites you.
+Only proceed in the curriculum if it really excites you!
-Feel free to use the second and third **optional** courses to gain the fundamental skills you need to excel at teaching yourself Computer Science;
-they are very lightweight courses so it's suggested take them concurrently with another course.

 **Topics covered**:
 imperative programming;